mahmoudimus/ac/docs/public/guides/getting-started.md

 You've created the essential components of a Connect add-on: an `atlassian-connect.json` descriptor file to communicate what your add-on does to JIRA, and a web application (`helloworld.html`) running on a local server.
 Now, you need to start JIRA to install your add-on.

 You'll start JIRA in cloud mode.
-Connect is only present in Atlassian OnDemand products like JIRA Cloud, and not yet included with downloaded or locally-hosted instances.
+Connect is only present in Atlassian-hosted products like JIRA Cloud, and not yet included with downloaded or locally-hosted instances.
 For this reason, certain components like the Connect framework itself, are included in startup commands.
 Without these components Connect add-ons aren't installable.

 1. Ensure you have the [Atlassian SDK installed](https://developer.atlassian.com/display/DOCS/Downloads).
     You'll need at least SDK version 4.2.20.
 If you run the <tt>atlas-version</tt> command, you should see something similar to this: